 Unless you have plans to enter your dog into competitive dog shows or other competitions that require a pedigree, adoption is the way to go.

 It's really quite startling how many dogs end up in shelters after being rescued from puppy mills.
-Unfortunately, purchasing from pet stores only encourages puppy mills to keep cranking out more pups for profit.

 But it's hard not to fall in love with that puppy in the window when you walk past pet store.